Duan-JM/awesome-papers-fewshot/image_classification/README.md

 ### Metric Based Few-shot Learning
-**One line descriptions:** Compute the class representation, then use metric functions to measure the similarity between query sample and each class representaions.
+** Descriptions 01:** They classify target samples by using metric functions which are used to measure similarity between samples or classes.

-#### Traditional
+#### Classic Methods
+** Descriptions 01**: They are the foundations of the metric-based methods.
 - [ICML 2012] One-Shot Learning with a Hierarchical Nonparametric Bayesian Model
     * Using Hierarchical Bayesian Model after extracted features.
 Which is similar to build the category graph method in IJCAI 2019.